Flower Power

 Woodburn's Wooden Shoe Tulip Farm

-Portlanders are savvy about connecting with nearby farms for their fruits and veggies—and, whether it’s cruising the Hood River Fruit Loop or sitting down to a hyperlocally sourced farm dinner on Sauvie Island, they’ll drive as far as they need to eat them.
+Portlanders are savvy about seeking nearby farms for their fruits and veggies.
 When it comes to stocking up for their flower gardens, though, the farthest most people trek is to Portland Nursery.
 But those who venture to the Willamette Valley for their bulbs and blooms are well rewarded.

 Suited to the grapes that turn into world-class pinot noir and chardonnay, the region’s mild climate and rich soils also make prime growing conditions for ornamental flowers.
 If you know where (and when) to look, you can find acres upon acres of lavender, irises, dahlias, and more—all bursting with surreal color and open to the public for strolling throughout spring and summer.

 A visit to the farm lets you peruse hundreds of unique flower varieties—peonies the size of dinner plates, stately tulips prized since World War II, never-before-seen dahlia hybrids—while they’re in full bloom, then order those bulbs for your own garden.
 You can often score cut flowers at a fraction of the cost you’d pay at any florist in town.
 And as more farms embrace the agritourism trend, there’s lots to do.
-(Think barbecues among the irises and fun runs through dahlia fields.)
+(Think wine tasting among the tulips and fun runs through dahlia fields.)

 “We’re creating an experience for people to come out and enjoy the flowers in the field,” says Barb Iverson of Wooden Shoe Tulip Farm & Vineyard, about 30 miles south of Portland.
 “People can come to the farm and [get] something they can’t anywhere else.”